Sectors/Community & Religious

 ModernGlide systems have been installed in churches and community buildings across the UK, providing elegant solutions that respect the character of historic buildings.
 Our movable wall systems can be specified in a range of finishes to complement traditional interiors, and can be operated without specialist training.
 When not in use, panels stack neatly away to restore the full open space.

-For community buildings with limited budgets, movable wall systems represent an excellent investment — allowing a single hall to generate income from multiple simultaneous lettings rather than one, often paying back the capital cost within a few years of operation.
+For community buildings with limited budgets, movable acoustic walls represent an excellent investment — allowing a single hall to generate income from multiple simultaneous lettings rather than one, often paying back the capital cost within a few years of operation.
+The ability to offer adaptable layouts makes community buildings significantly more commercially viable.

 Acoustic Control